xyq100000-gif/graphical-models-inference-projects/README.md

 # Graphical Models and Probabilistic Inference Projects

-This repository contains three cleaned mini-projects developed from coursework in graphical models and later reorganized into research-oriented case studies.
+This repository presents three mini-projects in graphical models, reorganized from coursework into a more research-oriented portfolio.

-The main focus is on:
+The projects focus on:
 - latent-variable sequence modeling
 - exact and approximate inference
 - message passing on graphical models